-- Concluding that two events (or qualities) belong together because of some superficial resemblance or quality, or because of some similarity to a past event
+- Concluding that two events (or qualities) belong together because of some superficial resemblance or quality, or because of some similarity to a past event - Examples:

 - Exaggerated eyes in a child's drawing is an indicator of fear, since we associate "fear" with being "wide-eyed."
+To resolve current psychological problems, we must address their root causes in childhood ... just as we must extract an infected tooth in order to cure a toothache!

-Children from low-income homes have poor hygiene, since their families can't afford or don't have access to clean clothing, hot showers, etc., or they don't share the middle-class valuing of cleanliness.
-Test results indicating an average differences in performance between groups is yet another example of societal bias, since differences between groups only occur when bias is present.
-Students who are very talkative and highly verbal will learn better when information is presented to them verbally, because verbal presentation of material is a good match with their verbal acumen.
-Stomach ulcers are caused by stress (because stress causes our stomachs to churn)
+- Children from low-income homes have poor hygiene.
+Test results indicating an average differences in performance between groups is yet another example of societal bias.

+- Verbally-oriented students will learn better when information is presented to them verbally. - Stomach ulcers are caused by stress (because stress causes our stomachs to churn)

-Fortunately, we can count on our clinical skills and judgment (or can we?) ...
+Fortunately, w e can count on our clinical skills and judgment ( or can we?)

-- When supplied with the same case study information, and comparing "clinical method" (judgment and intuition applied to case data) to "mechanical method" (algorithm or "decision rule"), the latter is at least as (and sometimes more) accurate in making clinical predictions (psychiatric diagnoses, psychotherapy outcomes, suicidality, college and job performance, etc.) (Dawes, et. al, 1989) - Malcolm Gladwell's assertions in his book "Blink" notwithstanding, studies demonstrate that intuition and "hunches" lead to poor quality of decisions in professional practice, although intuition can be a useful signal that something is amiss, and that a solution, once derived, is ethically acceptable (Cottone & Claus, 2000) - Most clinicians think their judgment improves with experience (although it doesn't); advocate using both rule-based and clinical methods together (which works as long as both methods agree); or insist that the matter at hand is sufficiently unique as to represent an exception to the rule (which it usually isn't)...
-(Dawes, 1994; Grove, et. al, 2000; Smith & Dumont, 1997)
+- When supplied with the same case study information, and comparing "clinical method" (judgment and intuition applied to case data) to "mechanical method" (algorithm or "decision rule"), the latter is at least as (and sometimes more) accurate in making clinical predictions (psychiatric diagnoses, psychotherapy outcomes, suicidality, college and job performance, etc.) (Dawes, et. al, 1989) - Malcolm Gladwell's assertions in his book "Blink" notwithstanding, studies demonstrate that intuition and "hunches" lead to poor quality of decisions in professional practice, although intuition can be a useful signal that something is amiss, and that a solution, once derived, is ethically acceptable (Cottone & Claus, 2000) - Most clinicians think their judgment improves with experience (although it doesn't); advocate using both rule-based and clinical methods together (which works as long as both methods agree); or insist that the matter at hand is sufficiently unique as to represent an exception to the rule (which it usually isn't)... (lawes, 1994; Grove, et. al, 2000; Smith & Dumont, 1997)